___________________________________________________________________________

 self.decoder_buffer = self.decoder_buffer[raw_len:]

-def writeOutputBuffer(self, ostreams):
+def writeOutputBuffer(self, ostreams, flush):

 if not self.encoding: